Skieslol/BetaChat/src/BetaChat/README.md

-# BetaCord
+# BetaCord - App
-BetaCord is a Remake of Discord
+This is the main directory for the beta cord desktop app